Soft vs Hard Golf Balls: The Choice For Average Golfers

 Write For Us: Calling all hackers, whackers, and golf enthusiasts.
 Out Of Bounds Golf is looking for writers.
 If you’d like to get paid to write about golf, click here for more info.

-Jon Webber is Out Of Bounds Golf's main product tester and editor.
-He's been in the golf world for 10+ years and has personally tested over 100 products, from balls to clubs to bags.
-He started this site for the average player, to make the game a little easier to understand.
+Jon is the main product tester at Out Of Bounds Golf and has been in the golf world for 10+ years.
+He has personally tested over 100 products, from balls to clubs to bags.
+He started this website for the average player, to help make the game a little easier to understand.

 guest